-Join Kevin Skoglund for an in-depth discussion in this video Conversions and transformations, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Conversions and transformations, part of Programming Foundations: Web Security.

 Data conversions and transformations…can become a major security concern.…In physics, whenever light passes through…glass that has a different density,…the light changes direction slightly.…To me, that seems like a good metaphor…for what happens when we convert and transform data.…The data's still the same,…but it changes ever so slightly in the process.…And it's up to us to notice…and allow for those subtle changes.…Whenever we're working with data…and we're converting it between two different formats,…we need to use caution.…So, you might be converting JSON objects into arrays,…in whatever programming language you prefer.…